Good Laboratory Practice

 There is no evidence of knowledge acquired outside of the provided lecture and practical content.

-Produce adequate records of experimental methodology and results
+Produce adequate records of methodology and results

 Describe the principles of common laboratory equipment and know how to use it in a safe and effective manner

 Show theoretical proficiency in the use of basic laboratory equipment